 - Only include invoiced customers when they have at least one successfully paid/closed invoice.

 - Invoiced customers will be reported active when a subscription invoice for an amount above $0 is successfully closed (i.e. paid).

 - Classify invoiced customers as active the moment their first invoice is opened.

 - Invoiced customers will be reported active when a subscription invoice for an amount above $0 is opened.
 If the invoice enters a past due or failed state, the invoice will NOT be reported as failed; and if this customer does not have a successful subscription invoice, their subscription will NOT be removed.

 Initiating the import

-After configuring the above settings click on Import Data.
+After configuring the above settings click Import Data.

 A progress bar will appear displaying the amount of time remaining until your import is complete.
-Once the import has been completed, your ChartMogul dashboard will automatically update when there are activities in your Stripe account.
+Once the import has been completed, your ChartMogul account will stay up-to-date automatically with data from Stripe.

 What you need to know